 On March 30, 2004, we obtained a \$4 million revolving loan agreement and credit line with First Victoria National Bank.
-The line allows us to borrow funds to purchase equipment and is secured by the equipment purchased and any leases on that equipment.
-Interest is payable monthly at prime plus 1/2%.
-Principal is due on each note 25% after six months, 25% after nine months and the remaining 50% after a year from the date of each note.
-The last date that advances can be made is June 30, 2005.
-We have not borrowed any funds available under this line.
-Although we have sufficient cash to meet known commitments and no current plans to draw down any amount, this credit line gives us the financial flexibility to acquire equipment for resale and for lease, as needed, on short notice to take advantage of strategic opportunities regardless of our cash position at the time.
+The line provided us with funds to purchase equipment and was secured by the equipment purchased and any leases on that equipment.
+Interest was payable monthly at prime plus 1/2%.
+Principal was due on each note 25% after six months, 25% after nine months and the remaining 50% after a year from the date of each note.
+The revolving loan and credit line expired on June 30, 2005.